Loading non-Maxwellian Velocity Distributions in Particle Simulations: Other isotropic distributions

 \section{Other isotropic distributions}

 We present numerical procedures for two isotropic distributions.
-First, we discuss the super-Gaussian distribution, also known as the self-similar distribution.
+First, we discuss the super-Gaussian distribution, also known as the self-similar distribution or the multivariate exponential power distribution.
 The distribution has long been discussed in laser plasmas \citep{dum74,mora82} but also useful in space plasmas \citep{wilson19}.
 It is given by

 where $\theta$ is the characteristic velocity and $p$ is the index.
 The pressure and energy density are:

 We consider the radial distribution,

 Using an auxiliary variable $x\equiv (v/\theta)^p$, we find that it follows a gamma distribution,